etix/mirrorbits/README.md

 DisableOnMissingFile | Disable a mirror if an advertised file on rsync/ftp appears to be missing on HTTP MaxLinkHeaders | Amount of backup mirror locations returned in HTTP headers Fallbacks | A list of possible mirrors to use as fallback if a request fails or if the database is unreachable. **These mirrors are not tracked by mirrorbits.** It is assumed they have all the files available in the local repository.
+LocalJSPath | A local path or URL containing the JavaScript used by the templates.
+If this is not set (the default), the JavaScript will just be loaded from the usual CDNs.
+See also `contrib/FIXME.sh`.

 ## Running